MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ## Container dialogs

-A container dialog acts as individual dialog and can be part of a larger dialog set.
-However, each container has an inner dialog set that is managed separately.
+A container dialog <!--acts as individual dialog and--> can be part of a larger dialog set.
+Each container has an inner dialog set that is also managed.

 - Each dialog set creates a scope for resolving dialog IDs.
 - The SDK currently implements two types of container dialogs: component dialogs and adaptive dialogs.
 While the conceptual structure of the two are quite different, they can be used together.

 ### Dialog IDs